Skip to content

 Warning

-It is still possible to create an ORFI and pass it to a sequence that does not necessarily contain an actual open reading frame.
-This will be addressed in future versions of the package.
-But the benefit of having it is that it will retrieve the corresponding subsequence of the sequence in a convinient way (5' to 3') regardless of the strand.
+While the ORFI type ensures stricter validation, it is still possible to create an ORFI that does not correspond to an actual open reading frame in the sequence.
+This limitation will be addressed in future versions of the package.
+However, the current implementation provides the benefit of retrieving the corresponding subsequence in a convenient 5' to 3' orientation, regardless of the strand.